 In some limited cases, you can write to the NSW Attorney General and ask for a recommendation that the remaining period of your disqualification be remitted (cancelled).

-For information on this, see Remission of fines and driver licence disqualifications on the Justice website.
+For more information on this, see Remission of fines and driver licence disqualifications on the Department of Communities and Justice website.

 If you have been convicted of a driving offence including alcohol, the court may have made an Alcohol Interlock Order (previously known as a Mandatory Interlock Order) at the time the court sentenced you for the offence.
 An Alcohol Interlock Order may be made if you have been convicted of:

 An Alcohol Interlock Order means you will have to complete a disqualification period during which you cannot drive.
 When the disqualification has ended, you may be able to obtain an interlock driver licence.
 If you have an interlock driver licence, you are only allowed to drive vehicles which are fitted with an approved interlock device.
 This device requires you to provide a breath sample before the vehicle will start.
 The device must be installed and regularly maintained by an approved provider.
 Tampering with the device is an offence.